dimitri-nicolo/calico/networking/federation/overview.md

 Similar configuration should be applied on the remote clusters if you require Federated Endpoint Identity on those clusters.

-Refer to [Configuring local clusters](./configure-rcc) for more information.
+Refer to [Configuring remote clusters](./configure-rcc) for more information.

 ## Federated Services